Post by Shaman Chill on Jan 30, 2016 21:11:06 GMT -8

 Step 6: After the Whill Tribunal Ruling

 The Tribunal ruling is final and is the consensus of the Whills.
 After they post their ruling on the IR page, the subject is considered to be dropped.
 If a new rule is thought to be required, the Whills will handle it and open a thread if necessary.
-The Whills may, if they deem it suitable, delegate the discussion regarding the new rule to the PGC.
+The Whills may, if they deem it suitable, delegate the discussion regarding the new rule to the RP Advocates.
 An IR may result in punishment for one, both, or none of the parties.
 If you feel that you are unable to continue RP with the other party, then you should tell them this respectfully in a PM.
 Do not respond to threats or insults and forward all such messages to a Whill.